farmcp/12-projects/README.md

-# 2018x50
+# 50-projects

-There's 52 weeks in 2018 - the goal is one project (most likely go or vr) each week, for a total of 50 by the end of the year.
+The goal is to complete one project every week in 2018, for a total of 50-ish completed projects by the end of the year.

 - Week 00 2018-01-07: TBD
 - Week 01 2018-01-14: TBD